 - The devices have also completed radiation testing – simulating the interaction with charged particles encountered in space – as well as for various destructive effects known to be triggered by operating high-power radio systems in a vacuum.

 - “As a result, these GaN transistors are fully cleared for integration into the final Biomass radar instrument design,” comments Andrew, “providing the right technology at the right time for this crucial Earth-observing mission.
 And they are also available for other ESA and European missions in the future.”

-• November 9, 2017: Microwave radio signals – able to pass freely through Earth’s atmosphere as well as empty space – play a role in just about everything, including mission telemetry and telecommands, satellite services and broadcasting, navigation and timing signals and radar, along with other forms of active remote sensing.
+• November 9, 2017: Microwave radio signals are able to pass freely through Earth’s atmosphere as well as empty space.
+They play a role in just about everything, including mission telemetry and telecommands, satellite services and broadcasting, navigation and timing signals and radar, along with other forms of active remote sensing.
 43)

-- So, while the GaN technology has already been qualified, what we need to do is put that into a hermetically sealed package that can be flown in space – specially tailored to avoid any risk of electrical discharge or similar operating risks – and then put through rigorous lifetime testing to ensure reliability, arriving at a guaranteed mean time to failure.
+- While the GaN technology has already been qualified, what we need to do is put that into a hermetically sealed package that can be flown in space – specially tailored to avoid any risk of electrical discharge or similar operating risks.
+Then put through rigorous lifetime testing to ensure reliability, arriving at a guaranteed mean time to failure.

 - There were all kinds of challenges in integrating all these functions on such a small chip.
 For instance, having the high-power amplifier beside the low-noise amplifier – the heat from the former could for instance compromise the performance of the latter, but we were able to come up with system-level solutions, such as switching off elements when not in use.

 • October 17, 2017: Thales Alenia Space has signed a contract with Airbus Defence and Space GmbH to develop the feed array system for the antenna on the European Space Agency’s Biomass spacecraft.
 This equipment is essential to guarantee full satellite performance.
 44)